-Last Updated on September 23, 2009 by Federal Disability Lawyer
+Last Updated on July 2, 2022 by Federal Disability Lawyer

 Indeed, it is often because a Federal or Postal employee/applicant who confronts and begins to fill out SF 3112A, Applicant’s Statement of Disability, the very “blocked” appearance of the form, and the constricting questions themselves, makes it appear as if a “standard response” is required.
 Don’t be fooled.

 By way of example, take a “special animal” — that of a Federal Aviation Administration Air Traffic Controller who must take a disqualifying medication, loses his or her medical certification from the Flight Surgeon, and thinks that filing for Federal Disability Retirement benefits is a “slam dunk”.
 Nothing could be further from the truth.
 Or, a Customs & Border Patrol Agent who goes out on stress leave, or suffers from chronic back pain.